Nvidia GeForce RTX 3050 review: A truly modern GPU for the masses (hopefully)

 - No frills on EVGA XC Black model tested

-- Mining-friendly configuration doesn't bode well for price or availability on the streets; $250 price feels very optimistic
+- Mining-friendly configuration doesn't bode well for price or availability on the streets

 A year and a half into the latest generation of graphics cards—one plagued by chip shortages, logistics woes, tariffs, crypto demand, and scalpers—we're finally starting to see the first GPUs for PC gamers on a tighter budget.
 And as the GeForce RTX 3050 we're reviewing today shows, Nvidia and AMD couldn't be going about it any more differently.